payu-india/CMS-Chatbot/docs/Monitoring & Alerts/flashpay-android-integration-wibmo-mfa.md

 </table>
 `}</HTMLBlock>

-Call the initiateRegistration method with the activity instance and registration object.
+To enable biometric authentication for users, they must first be enrolled in the Tridentity system.
+Call the initiateRegistration method with the activity instance and registration object to begin the enrollment process.
 Check the message in the onSuccess response object for the registration status:

 ```kotlin
 TridentitySDK.getInstance().initiateRegistration(activity, regObject, object : RegistrationStatusCallBack {